nanotee/vimdoc-notes/README.md

 ##### Options

-Only characters allowed are lowercase ASCII characters OR `t_` followed by exactly two characters (any)
+The only characters allowed are lowercase alphabetic (ASCII-only) characters OR `t_` followed by exactly two characters (any)

 ```help
 'tagname'